atom/github/docs/feature-requests/003-pull-request-review.md

 Since this approach different from previous approaches, we performed a series of [usability studies](https://github.com/github/pe-editor-tools/blob/master/community/usability-testing/atom_rcid_research_summary.md) to validate that users would find this approach useful.

+We may at some point want to migrate the entire PullRequestDetailView from the pane item to the dock, so as not to duplicate information.
+However, in the interest of getting code review in the editor shipped, we'll keep the pane item around in the short term.

 ## Unresolved questions